By: Laura Worhacz

 A priest friend once told me: “Our eyes are how we see the world, but the eyes only produce images, impressions of the light on the world.
 Interpreting the images is what “seeing” is.
-Both our intellect and our soul give meaning to the images we see so we can gain insight from them, but too often we just see with the eyes of our intellect, as most of the world sees.
+Both our intellect and our soul give meaning to the images we see to gain insight from them, but too often, we just see with the eyes of our intellect, as most of the world sees.
 We have to learn how to see better with the eyes of the soul, for that is how we gain wisdom”.

-In the first letter to the Ephesians, St. Paul tells us to pray to God for a “spirit of wisdom”, that is, for the Holy Spirit’s wisdom to come forth to us.
+In the first letter to the Ephesians, St. Paul tells us to pray to God for a “spirit of wisdom,” that is, for the Holy Spirit’s wisdom to come forth to us.
 From our relationship with the Holy Spirit, active in our lives, we gain both the exercise of the theological and moral virtues and the use of the gifts of the Holy Spirit.
-Among the gifts that we receive are wisdom, knowledge, understanding and awe.
-These gifts are directly related to each other for they relate to “seeing”.
+Among the gifts that we receive are wisdom, knowledge, understanding, and awe.
+These gifts are directly related to each other, for they pertain to “seeing.”

-The gift of knowledge is the recognition of our purpose as children of God and how He relates to us.
+The gift of knowledge is recognizing our purpose as children of God and how He relates to us.
 This is that we “may know what is the hope that belongs to His call”.
 We are able to focus.

 The gift of understanding is the ability to comprehend how we are to live as followers of Christ.
-The moral issues become clear.
+The moral issues become apparent.
 We are able to discern.

 I have always been more intellectual than anything else.
 I have always strived for “understanding” as a means to better myself and to help others.
-I often, mistakenly, thought than knowledge and understanding would inevitably lead to “wisdom”.
+I often, mistakenly, thought that knowledge and understanding would inevitably lead to “wisdom.”
 That is not the case, though it helps.
 For the true gift of wisdom to be active in our lives, we must cozy up to the Holy Spirit.
 We must strive to see the world a little differently, through the eyes of our soul and through the eyes of Christ.
-The eyes of the soul are opened by the virtues, and living the virtues invariably leads to a life of grace.
-A grace is a gift, just like the gifts of the Holy Spirit.
-If we live a life of grace, then our life itself becomes a gift, an offering to our Lord.
+The eyes of the soul are opened by the virtues, and living the virtues invariably leads to a life of Grace.
+Grace is a gift, just like the gifts of the Holy Spirit.
+If we live a life of Grace, then our life itself becomes a gift, an offering to our Lord.

-More than anything we must strive to live in this world with virtue.
-That is what makes normal people into saints.
-Extraordinary, heroic virtue comes after normal, ordinary virtue has become a normal part of our lives.
+More than anything, we must strive to live in this world with virtue.
+That is what makes ordinary people into saints.
+Extraordinary, heroic virtue comes after common, ordinary virtue has become a regular part of our lives.
 Many Saints recognized the role of the mundane and ordinary in this world.
-When seen through the “eyes of the soul”, the mundane becomes the foundation of our heavenly work on this Earth.
+When seen through the “eyes of the soul,” the mundane becomes the foundation of our heavenly work on this Earth.

 “A saint is one who has learned to spiritualize and sacramentalize and ennoble everything in the world and make of it a prayer.” - Archbishop Fulton Sheen (The Divine Sense of Humor)

 Let us pray: Lord, you are the creator of all that is seen and unseen.
 You have left us your Holy Spirit to guide us toward the path to Heaven.
-Help us then to be guided by your Spirit, that through His guidance we may achieve a virtuous life.
+Help us then to be open to the promptings of your Spirit, that through His guidance we may achieve a virtuous life.
 Help us see the world as you see it, that our love may be like yours.
-May your precious gifts to us be also a gift for our brothers and sisters, that our eyes be opened by your Grace.
+May your precious gifts to us also be a gift for our brothers and sisters, that our eyes be opened by your Grace.
 Amen.